Quilts in Print

 The Lake House by Kate Morton.
 Digory Brent, Alice Edervane’s detective, has quiltmaking as his hobby.
 Also, Ben Monroe has a “patchwork eiderdown” on his bed in the Boat House.

-The Lost Art of Mixing by Erica Bauermeister, 2013, “…there was a blue and white quilt hanging on the wall…” right around 3:44:26 (listened to it on audio, so don’t know the page)
+The Lost Art of Mixing by Erica Bauermeister, 2013, “…there was a blue and white quilt hanging on the wall…” right around 3:44:26 in the audiobook.

 River’s Edge by Marie Bostwick, 2006, “One group sat in the corner of the kitchen sewing a beautiful quilt that was stretched tight over a wooden frame.
 These ladies met together every Thursday morning during the winter to stitch the quilt top together, and now they were hurrying to finish it in time for the drawing that would take place at the harvest supper.
 The holder of the winning ticket would get to take home the quilt, and the money raised from ticket sales would be sent to missionaries in Darkest Africa.
 It was simply a breathtaking quilt, all done in shades of blue, red, and green and covered with flowers, birds, vines and hearts that one of the ladies said was Baltimore style.
 I would have loved for one of the women to show me how to make those tiny stitches for myself, but I didn’t have the courage to ask any more than I had the courage to ask what Baltimore was.” pg.67-68